-Deferred revenue represents amounts received for a fundraising event to be held in fiscal year 2021-2022.
+Deferred revenue represents amounts received for a fundraising event to be held in fiscal year 2022-2023, and prepayment of a school contract for services to be provided in the next fiscal year .

 Net Assets

 Net assets, revenues, gains and losses are classified based on the existence or absence of donor restrictions.